Digital Transformation articles

 Are chatbots better than people at scaled communication?

 This question has a myriad of objective truths hidden behind it.
 We’re all witnessing the wave of automation in customer service.
 Industry leaders are now forecasting advanced AI-powered responsive chatbots to take over at scale like never before.
-Gartner suggests that 47% of organizations will use chatbots for customer care and 40% will deploy virtual customer assistants(VCAs).
+Gartner suggests that 47% of organizations will use chatbots for customer care, and 40% will deploy virtual customer assistants (VCAs).

 MORE

-3 Reasons Omnichannel Contact Centers Are the Future
+3 Reasons Omnichannel Contact Centers Are The Future

 Ensuring a seamless customer experience is the ultimate goal of any consumer-facing brand.

-Customers usually get frustrated with broken lines of communication, or a generic Interactive Voice Response(IVR) messages.
-That’s why brands are investing in better artificial intelligence(AI) and natural language processing(NLP) capabilities to ensure that customers feel like their issues are being understood.
+Customers usually get frustrated with broken communication lines or generic Interactive Voice Response (IVR) messages.
+That’s why brands are investing in better artificial intelligence (AI) and natural language processing (NLP) capabilities to ensure that customers feel like their issues are being understood.

 MORE